 B&H (Impact) and Adorama (Flashpoint) are online retailers of the highest reputation, and these imported lights are their house brands.
 They do not manufacture flashes, and I suspect they don't offer any service, but they can offer warranty, at least on their house brand.
 Very different than Ebay sellers with no contact data.
 Alienbees are direct sales only from the manufacturer www.paulcbuff.com in Nashville, who has influenced flash design for decades.
 They are the most popular brand sold in the U.S., and their service, including after warranty, is simply legendary.
 See Google Alienbees or Einstein.

 My choice was that I have four Alienbees (two each 160 WS and 320 WS).
 Inexpensive (primarily because they are sold direct by manufacturer in Nashville), but these are the good inexpensive ones.
 Fully featured, and extremely decent performance wise.
-I've used them ten years, and they are still all that I need.
-One did finally fail recently, but a $40 repair charge fixed it fast (Their service is a legend).
+I've used them ten years, and they are still a pleasure to use and all that I need.
+One did finally fail recently, but a $40 repair charge (including shipping) fixed it fast (Their service is a superb legend).
 Four lights are used for Main, Fill, background, and hair.
-Since the Main light is usually placed very close (my 160 watt seconds in a Large 42" softbox at about 30 inches, and ISO 100 f/8 is nearer to 1/4 power than to 1/2 power).
+Since the Main light is usually placed very close (my 160 watt seconds in a Large 42" softbox at about 30 inches, and then ISO 100 f/8 is nearer to 1/4 power than to 1/2 power).
 My Fill light umbrella is back above the camera, maybe ten feet.
 In that case, I would suggest one choice is starting with one 160 WS light, and one 320 WS light.
 Then you're ready for most indoor things, and if you get into it, you'll probably add more lights later.
 You can always meter them to set them equal if desired, but if you're just going to put one light on either side of camera, you'd probably prefer two identical lights.
-But the Main/Fill concept is much better lighting.
+But the Main/Fill concept is a different subject, and much better lighting.

 Studio lights (flash)

-Certainly any flash is greatly more light than continuous bulbs, allowing desirable camera settings.
+Certainly any flash is greatly more light than continuous bulbs, allowing desirable camera settings like low ISO and stopped down aperture.
 You've seen what your hot shoe flash can do.
-But using flash has differences, may require a bit of getting used to.
+But using flash has differences, especially metering, may require a bit of getting used to.

-Flash spooks some, but it's easy if you let it be.
+Flash spooks some, but it's easy if you let it be easy.
 Flash is an added light that we control.
 If result is too bright, turn it down.
 If not bright enough, turn it up.
 When you realize this is YOUR job now, it becomes easy.
-If using manual flashes, a light meter helps a lot, to actually know what we're doing.
+If using manual flashes, a light meter helps a lot (especially true for multiple lights), to actually know what we're doing.
 If TTL, flash compensation is how we control what the camera is doing.
 If not at the right angle, move it so it is.
 Make it be like you want it.
 This does not happen automatically, so the first thing to realize is that it is YOU that has to control this.
 If you're willing to get involved, then flash is not hard.

 We can't see the flashes lighting effect except in a test picture (rear LCD of camera).
-Bigger studio lights have 250 watt incandescent modeling lights in them, which help to see shadows and catchlights, but a test picture is the final word.
+Bigger studio lights have 250 watt incandescent modeling lights in them, which help to see shadows and catch lights, but the illumination levels probably won't show accurate ratio, so a test picture is the final word.
 Incidentally, these modeling lights can be left on during the picture, without even affecting the flash picture.. because they are too dim for say f/8 1/200 ISO 100, a very black picture without the flash.
 The flash overwhelms them.
-This is something you should verify once, pull the camera sync cord and take a picture without flash, just modeling lights on.
-At your sessions regular exposure, you want to see a black picture, because incandescent lights are orange.
+This is something you should verify once, pull the camera sync cord and take the same picture without flash, just modeling lights on.
+Then at your sessions regular exposure, you want to see a black picture, because incandescent lights are orange.

 The camera cannot meter flash (TTL systems excepted).
-You can use a handheld incident meter, which are fabulous, and precise, or you can trial and error tweak it in (one or maybe two lights, but more needs a meter).
+You can use a handheld incident meter, which are fabulous, and precise, or you can trial and error tweak it in (for one or maybe two lights, but more lights need a meter, to have a clue about ratio, and to easily reproduce the same setup next time).
 Tweaking the camera exposure without a meter is easy, but the advantage of the meter is in setting the power of multiple lights to their exact known relationships... lighting ratio.
 A common plan is the Main light is quite close, high, and towards the side (maybe near 45 degrees wide, and up to 45 degrees high, from subject).
 A Fill light is more frontal, near the lens axis, which has to be back by the camera so the lens can see around its umbrella.
 For color images, the Fill is often set about one stop less bright at the subject than the main light (ratio).
 For TTL with the Commander, just set the fill group to -1 EV compensation.
 Equal lights are flat, normally a bad thing for portraits.

-There are many choices, and also other ways, but my notion is a speedlight in a softbox just doesn't fit.
-Light does come out, but studio lights are used bare bulb in softboxes (180 degree wide light), which does not describe speedlights.
+There are many choices, and also other ways, but my notion is a speedlight in a softbox simply doesn't fit.
+Light does come out, but studio lights are used bare bulb in softboxes (180 degree wide light), which does not describe the focused Fresnel lens on speedlights.
+And speedlights cannot hold up the softbox (as studio lights do).
 Speedlights do work very well in an umbrella.
-Just for an idea, my notion of a good low price starter kit for speedlights is:
+Just for an idea, my notion of a good low price starter kit for two speedlights is:

 FWIW, radio triggers are an optional expense.
-I only mention them because people imagine they need them, but I don't use a radio trigger indoors, they are just something else that needs to to be messed with (more connections, settings, batteries, power switches, etc).
-Studio lights already have good optical slaves, so I just use the PC sync cord that comes with the studio flash, to the fill light which is right at the camera.
-Then it easily triggers the optical slaves on all the other lights.
-The same PC sync cord is also used with the light meter to meter the individual lights.
-You can add a PC connector to a camera without one with an adapter, like the Nikon AS-15.
+I only mention them because people imagine they need them, but I don't use a radio trigger indoors.
+They are just something else that needs to be messed with (more connections, settings, batteries, etc).
+Studio lights already include good optical slaves, and many speedlight models do too, which work great indoors, but outdoors in bright sun can be an issue.
+I just use a PC sync cord to the fill light which is right at the camera.
+Then its flash easily triggers the optical slaves on all the other lights.
+They have always worked perfectly for me (indoors).
+The same PC sync cord is also used with the light meter to trigger and meter the individual lights.
+See some setup and metering descriptions.
+You can add a PC connector to a camera without one with a hot shoe adapter, like the Nikon AS-15.

 See details about mounting speedlights in umbrellas.
 Umbrella shaft length is proportional to umbrella size, and my notion to fill the umbrella is 24 mm zoom on the speedlight, with it mounted back near full shaft length.